Koi Palace Dim Sum Daly City Review

 Fish Balls ($5.50) has lots of fish balls, daikon, pork skin, and other goodies.
 Pretty delicious.

 Espresso Coffee Ribs ($7.80) are done well here.
 Freshly fried with a medium strength coffee flavor.
-The portion size is a lot more manageable when compared to dinner.
+The portion size is a lot more manageable compared to dinner’s huge plate.

-Shredded Duck Burrito ($6.90) was a unique Northern style dish, essentially peking duck with cucumber put in a scallion tortia.
+Shredded Duck Burrito ($6.90) was a unique Northern style dish, essentially Peking duck with cucumber put in a scallion Tortilla.
 Good quality ingredients, could have used more duck though.

 Crispy Glutinous Puff (Ham Soi Gok) ($2.95) – What a translated name.
 Fresh and hot out of the fryer.
 Crunchy, not as big as other places.
 Good meat filling.
 Best version we have had around the SF Bay Area.
 Better than Zen Peninsula.